What Is an Omnichannel Customer Experience? +Benefits, Examples (2022)

 Here are the most impactful ways an excellent omnichannel user experience benefits both you and your customers:

 When you have an omnichannel strategy in place, customers get a consistent experience regardless of where they are or which device they use.
-That consistency helps build connections with your users.
+That consistency helps build connections with your users and delivers an overall great customer service experience.
 Seventy-six percent of customers expect their interactions to be consistent across departments.